wultra/sike-java/docs/Readme.md

 PrivateKey priv = new SidhPrivateKey(sikeParam, Party.ALICE, secret);
 ```

-Once you have a private key, you can derive the public key like this:
+Once you have a private key, you can derive the public key using:
 ```java
 PublicKey pub = keyGenerator.derivePublicKey(Party.ALICE);
 ```